lynnpepin/STDN/README.md

 ```

-Load a model from ./hdf5s/model.hdf5, train for 10 epochs on the "tiny" dataset with a batch size of 128, test on the "tiny2" dataset, and save to "./hdf5s/model.hdf5"
+Load a model from ./hdf5s/model.hdf5, start from epoch 100, train for 10 epochs on the "tiny" dataset with a batch size of 128, test on the "tiny2" dataset, and save to "./hdf5s/model.hdf5".

 ```
-python3.6 main.py -m model.hdf5 -e 10 --train tiny -b 128 -test tiny2 -s model.hdf5
+python3.6 main.py -m model.hdf5 --initialepoch 100 -e 10 --train tiny -b 128 -test tiny2 -s model.hdf5
 ```